PyChanyoung/Study/System Design/SystemDesign.md

 ### Replication

-The act of duplicating the data from one database server to others.
+**The act of duplicating the data from one database server to others**.
 This is sometimes used to increase the redundancy of your system and tolerate regional failures for instance.
 Other times you can use replication to move data closer to your clients, thus decreasing the latency of accessing specific data.

 ### Sharding

-Sometimes called **data partitioning**, sharding is the act of splitting a database into two or more pieces called **shard** and is typically done to increase the throughput of your database.
+Sometimes called **data partitioning**, **sharding is the act of splitting a database into two or more pieces called ***shard*** and is typically done to increase the throughput of your database**.
 Popular sharding strategies include:

 - Sharding based on a client's region
 - Sharding based on the type of data being stored (e.g: user data gets stored in one shard, payments data gets stored in another shard)
-- SHarding based on the hash of a column (only for structred data)
+- SHarding based on the hash of a column (only for structured data)

 ### Hot Spot

 When distributing a workload across a set of servers, that workload might be spread unevenly.
 This can happen if your **sharding key** or your **hashing function** are suboptimal, or if your workload is naturally skewed: some severs will receive a lot more traffic than others, thus creating a "hot spot".

+### Appendix
+### Replication and Sharding
+#### Replication
+**Definition** : The act of duplicating the data from one database server to others.
+**Benefits** :
+- <u>Improve availability</u> : increase the redundancy of your system and tolerate regional failures for instance.
+  - Say, you have one main database and have a replica (duplicate version) of the main database.
+The replica will take over if the main database fails.
+In order for this to work, whenever there's an update with the main database, this update needs to also happen in the replica in a <u>synchronous</u> way.
+    - If 'WRITE' operation fails on the replica, the WRITE operation should not complete on the main database.
+- Some feeds/posts (e.g.,on Linkedin) may not need to be up-to-date, in which case updates can be made in an <u>asynchronous</u> way.
+- Other times you can use replication to move data closer to your clients, thus decreasing the latency of accessing specific data.

+#### Sharding (or Data partitioning)
+**Definition** : Sharding is the act of splitting a database into two or more pieces called **shard** and is typically done <u>to increase the throughput of your database.</u>
+**Popular sharding strategies :**
+  - Sharding based on a client's region
+  - Sharding based on the type of data being stored (e.g: user data gets stored in one shard, payments data gets stored in another shard)
+  - Sharding based on the hash of a column (only for structured data)
+- You can have the logic that dictates what shard a database read or write gets forwarded to in the reverse proxy (instead of inside application server).
+Have your application server be a client to your database servers(shard) and a reverse proxy act on behalf of your database servers.

+#### Hot Spot
+**Definition** :
+- When distributing a workload across a set of servers, that workload might be spread unevenly.
+  - (Ex) If you partition data by the first letter of the customer's names, a shard with 'X,Y,Z' would get way less traffic than the others.
+- This can happen if your sharding key or your hashing function are suboptimal, or if your workload is naturally skewed: some servers will receive a lot more traffic than others, thus creating a "hot spot".
+  - You want to use a smart sharding strategy/ hashing function that guarantees uniformity,

 # 16. Leader Election